pyscaffold/pyscaffold/docs/extensions.rst

 Just remember the convention that after the command line arguments parsing, the extension function should be stored under the ``extensions`` attribute (a list) of the :mod:`argparse` generated object.
-For reference check out the implementation of the :ref:`namespace extension <namespace-extension>` as well as the `pyproject extension`_ which serves as a blueprint for new extensions.
+For reference check out the implementation of the :ref:`namespace extension <namespace-extension>`.
 Another convention is to avoid storing state/parameters inside the extension class, instead store them as you would do regularly with :mod:`argparse` (inside the :obj:`argparse.Namespace` object).